Koussay-Akchi/Koussay-Akchi/README.md

  - [FTLAutosaveManager](https://github.com/Koussay-Akchi/FTLAutosaveManager/): GUI with 1-click autosave and back-up manager for the videogame FTL.
  - [Safe-driving](https://github.com/Koussay-Akchi/safe-driving/): a university project coded in ~2 weeks.
 Al machine learning application to detect and track cars in videos with YOLO and
 SSIM, with license plate recognition via OCR.
 Compilation of annotated images into a final video.
  - [Projet-Pet](https://github.com/Koussay-Akchi/projetpet/): a university project coded in ~1 month.
-I contribute nearly all of the front-end and back-end code for this website. 👉 Here is a [Live website](https://projet-pet.web.app/)
+I contributed nearly all of the front-end and back-end code for this website.
 - [Bon-achat-electronique](https://github.com/Koussay-Akchi/Bon-achat-electronique) : 2 projects about managing electronic vouchers, using different methodologies (Entity framework and raw SQL queries)

 ### Thank you 💖